elyasaddo/MERMachineLearning/views/articles/introduction.md

 </figcaption>
 </figure>

+*Discuss SVM and NN here*

+More information on the three methods can be found by reading our [techniques](articles/techniques) page.

 *[MER]: Music Emotion Recognition
 *[MIR]: Music Information Retrieval
 *[ML]: Machine Learning
 *[SVM]: Support Vector Machines
 *[SVR]: Support Vector Regression

+*NB: Top background image adapted from a series of experiments described in Bachorik et al. (2009).*

 ### References